mtho-ngoza/mzansigig/public/legal/terms-of-service.md

 ## Acknowledgment

-BY USING KASIGIG, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS OF SERVICE.
+BY USING MZANSIGIG, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS OF SERVICE.

 ---